raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 $XConnectEnvironment ="Development" #For production environment use Production
 $XConnectLogLevel = "Information" #Use Debug for Development
 ```
->Note: There are not $SqlAdminUser and $SqlAdminPassword parameters.
+>Note: There are not $SqlAdminUser and $SqlAdminPassword parameters but $SolrUrl and $SolrCorePrefix has been added.
 4. Run c:\xp\xconnect-xp1-CollectionSearch.ps1.
 ```
 PS C:\xp> .\xconnect-xp1-CollectionSearch.ps1 <<Enter>>